Life often takes new directions and foster carer Mallery Koons’ life has turned full circle in the 18 months since she became a foster carer.

 “I am single, and I was working full-time when I signed up to be a foster carer – and now, just 18 months on, I am foster carer for a little girl and work part -time!

-Originally from the USA, Mallery emigrated to Australia 12 years ago to take up a research post after graduating university.
+Originally from the USA, Mallery emigrated to Australia 12 years ago to take up a research post after graduating from university.

 “I have worked in kids’ camps, in childcare and am the ‘fun aunt’ for my friends’ kids.
 I always figured I’d have kids in my life and knew I would be a great mentor, so when a friend I play softball with mentioned they were a foster carer I started to think about how I could support children through foster care.”